First, Second, Third, Fourth Generation Computer Languages

 8, 16, 32 or 64 bits on early PCs through to modern PCs.
 Each bit is like an on/off switch, which when placed inside a processor register, can be viewed as a binary number or as a "hexadecimal" character string.

 - An important register, called the program counter, is the memory address containing the first bit of the next command.
-Importantly, this register can be overwritten by the program when running.
+Importantly, this register can be overwritten by the program for branching purposes when running.
 That is what makes a computer different from a basic calculator.